apache/couchdb-documentation/src/config/intro.rst

     This could be read as: "remove the `_all_dbs` parameter from the `httpd_global_handlers` section if it was ever set before".

-The semicolon (``;``) signals the end of the parameter.
-Everything after this character is regarded as a comment and ignored by CouchDB.
+The semicolon (``;``) signals the start of a comment.
+Everything after this character is ignored by CouchDB.

-After editing of configuration file CouchDB server instance should be restarted to apply these changes.
+After editing the configuration file, CouchDB should be restarted to apply any changes.

 Setting parameters via the HTTP API
 ===================================